SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 Info:
 - Cannot be cast without a target entity.
 - Adds a bunch of velocity to the entity the caster is targeting, sending them in the direction the caster is facing.
-- Makes the target entity able to be effected by kinetic damage.
+- Makes the target entity able to be effected by kinetic damage (for 10s).
   - There's an effect in base ISS that does that.
 I forget what it is called.
 ```
 </details>